Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
 .
 ###FileDescription v0.9c:###
 More friendly first spawn.
 WIP:Overhaul + DEV tools.For the whole experience,it is better you run `./installSpecificFilesIntoGameFolder.sh` on cygwin, it will guide you on what to do to prepare The NoMad world with files that are outside the modlet folder (and create backups).
 .
+###FileDescription v0.9a:###
+More friendly first spawn.
+WIP:Overhaul + DEV tools.For the whole experience,it is better you run `./installSpecificFilesIntoGameFolder.sh` on cygwin, it will guide you on what to do to prepare The NoMad world with files that are outside the modlet folder (and create backups).
+.